 How to Prepare Klipper Firmware for Kingroon KP3S Using Fluiddpi

-Klipper is a 3d-Printer firmware.
-It combines the power of a general purpose computer with one or more micro-controllers.
-It helps you print faster and better.
+Klipper is a 3D printer firmware.
+It helps your 3D printers to print faster and better.
 Today we are going to talk about how to prepare Klipper firmware for Kingroon KP3S 3.0 3D printer by using Fluiddpi.

-To use Klipper, we need the help of Fluiddpi, it’s a powerful project like octopi and for Klipper.
+To use Klipper, we need the help of Fluiddpi, it’s a powerful project like Octopi.
 It contains Klipper in its image, so you don’t have to download and install it from the beginning.
 Of course, we will show you a better plan on Kliiper soon, which is how to use it on Octopi.
 You can get all the information you need on docs.fluidd.xyz.

 First, visit https://github.com/cadriel/FluiddPI/releases/latest to download the latest Fluiddpi image.